google/codeworld/web/help/GuideUnit1.md

     The text, "Haruto", isn't a picture yet, so it cannot be combined using **`&`**.
 Use the `lettering` function to exchange the text for a picture first, then combine it.
-Like this:
+Like this

     ~~~~~ . clickable
     program = drawingOf(nametag)